davideverett89/virtumarket-react-client/README.md

 * reactstrap

 ## Feature Wishlist
+* App will be fully responsive and mobile friendly.
 * Consumers will be able to pay for their basket/order by specifying a payment method.
 They should then be routed to a confirmation page.
 * Consumers will receive an emailed receipt of their order and the address for curbside pickup.
 * Merchants will receive an email notification when an order has been placed.